Helensburgh

 Helensburgh has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 16 projects that could affect this region.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 16 projects that may affect the region.
 Notable initiatives include Helensburgh Pool Refurbishment, Former Helensburgh Waste Depot Remediation, Helensburgh Streetscape Masterplan - Stage 2 & 3, and Vera and Wilson Streets Helensburgh.
-The following list outlines those most relevant.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.